micropython/micropython/docs/library/pyb.ADC.rst

        To support previous behaviour of this function, ``timer`` can also be an integer which specifies the frequency (in Hz) to sample at.
-In this case Timer(6) will be automatically configured to run at the given frequency.
+In this case Timer(6) will be automatically configured to run at the given frequency.The

        Example using a Timer object (preferred way)::